The Vermont Statutes Online

 Chapter 089 : Renewable Energy Programs

 (a) Categories.
-This section specifies three categories of required resources to meet the requirements of the RES established in section 8004 of this title: total renewable energy, distributed renewable generation, and energy transformation.
+This section specifies five categories of required resources to meet the requirements of the RES established in section 8004 of this title: total renewable energy, distributed renewable generation, energy transformation, new renewable energy, and load growth renewable energy.
+In order to support progress toward Vermont’s climate goals and requirements, a provider may, but shall not be required to, exceed the statutorily required amounts under this section.

 (1) Total renewable energy.